carmanaught/workspacebar/README.md

 - The urgent workspace with a window which is urgent or demands attention has a red underline with red text to draw attention to it
 - The inactive worspaces which have a window/application in them have a grey underline and uses light grey text
 - The empty workspaces with no window/application in them have no underline and uses dull grey text
+- When hovering over a workspace, a purple underline and bright white text is used

 This is how the WorkspaceBar looks using the Activity Indicator option and with some indicators in use (thanks to 1k2ka and others who have used the characters).
 The indicators are  (U+F10C),  (U+F192),  (U+F111) for those interested.
+If you can't see the characters, you'll likely need [Font Awesome](http://fontawesome.io/icons/) for them to be visible (check your distribution repositories).

 ![WorkspaceBar in action with indicators](http://i.imgur.com/owS3gHK.png)